aksharpande/CS6388MiniProject/README.md

 2. Create a new project and choose existing seed
 3. Select RealMiniProject and hit Create
 4. Now you can see my PetriNet Implementation

+# Stop MongoDB
+In the same terminal run the command:

+    brew services stop mongodb-community@4.4